supertestnet/songs/lyrics/no-more-crypto.md

 Well, I heard that you're leaving (leaving)
-Leaving bitcoin far behind (so far behind, doo-wop) 'Cause you found a brand new altcoin (doo-wop, doo-wop, doo-wop) And you're thinkin' its star’s gonna shine (doo-wop, doo-wop, ahh-ah-ah)
+Leaving bitcoin far behind (so far behind, doo-wop) 'Cause you found a brand new altcoin (doo-wop, doo-wop, doo-wop) And you're thinkin' its star's gonna shine (doo-wop, doo-wop, ahh-ah-ah)

 So I pulled (I pulled) up its name (name out) on coinmarketcap (ooh-ooh) And I found it's a rank piece of trash
 Now I won't ever meet you or hear you out again (ooh-ooh) I'll just watch as your tokens all crash (ah) (you)

-That's right (that's right) I’m not gonna waste my time (ooh) Be glad (I'm glad) that you're discord I won't join (ooh) 'Cause I'd rather spend eternity eating shards of broken glass (ah-ah-ah-ah) Than hear one more pitch of an altcoin (ahh-ah-ah-ah)
+That's right (that's right) I'm not gonna waste my time (ooh) Be glad (I'm glad) that you're discord I won't join (ooh) 'Cause I'd rather spend eternity eating shards of broken glass (ah-ah-ah-ah) Than hear one more pitch of an altcoin (ahh-ah-ah-ah)